JJaraM/blog-microservice-post/README.md

 AUTHORIZATION_SERVER:
 ```

+# How to run locally
+## IntelliJ
+* Go to your run/debug configuration and add the following configuration in the program arguments:

+``
+--spring.profiles.active=dev
+``
 # About
 This is a web service that is used to feed my personal web site, and it's showing the post information.